What is a UK Global Business Mobility Visa?

 This article is an expert review of UK Global Business Mobility routes; it outlines the most important aspects of the visa application process.
 If you still have some questions after reading the article, feel free to contact Imperial & Legal advisors for more information.

-What Are UK Global Business Mobility Visas For?
+What are UK Global Business Mobility Visas for?

 UK Global Business Mobility routes are five immigration categories that allow foreign specialists to work in the United Kingdom.
 However, these are non-settlement visas, meaning that it does not lead to an Indefinite Leave to Remain (ILR).
 To stay in the UK permanently, you will have to switch to another visa category.